 - Registrations that meet the minimum points total in every section will be entered into the selection pool.

-- Registrations that qualify for the selection pool are valid for up to six months.
+- Registrations that qualify for the selection pool are valid for 180 days (approximately six months).

 - If a candidate is not invited to apply to the BC PNP within six months of qualifying, the registration will expire.
 At that time, he or she may submit a new registration to the BC PNP.